automuteus/automuteus/README.md

 To start the bot in the current channel, type the following `.au` commands in Discord:
 ```
 .au new ABCD eu
-# Starts a game, and allows users to add emojis to link to their in-game players
+# Starts a game, and allows users to react to emojis to link to their in-game players

 .au t <voice channel name>
 # (Optional) This specifically marks the channel you want users automute within.
 Users in other voice channels will be ignored.